hdlugas/MZsearch/README.md

 Parameter descriptions are as follows:

 --query_data:
   * HRMS case: 3-column CSV file of query mass spectrum/spectra to be identified.
-Each row should correspond to a single ion fragment of a mass spectrum, the left-most column should contain an identifier, the middle columns should correspond the mass to charge ratios, and the right-most column should contain the intensities.
+Each row should correspond to a single ion fragment of a mass spectrum, the left-most column should contain an identifier, the middle columns should correspond to the mass to charge (m/z) ratios, and the right-most column should contain the intensities.
 For example, if spectrum A has 3 ion fragments, then there would be three rows in this CSV file corresponding to spectrum A. Default: LC-MS/MS GNPS library.
   * NRMS case: CSV file of query mass spectrum/spectra to be identified.
-Each row should correspond to a mass spectrum, the left-most column should contain an identifier, and each of the other columns contains the intensity with respect to a single mass to charge ratio.
+Each row should correspond to a mass spectrum, the left-most column should contain an identifier, and each of the other columns contains the intensity with respect to a single m/z ratio.
 Default: GC-MS NIST WebBook library

 --reference_data: Same format CSV file as query_data except of reference library spectra.